Hexotical/WaveformReaderAsyn/README.md

 ### resetRegisters
 Usage: **resetRegisters**

 This command sets relevant registers to values required by the port driver to function properly.
+Execute this command before executing any other commands.

 ### waveformExtraction
 Usage: **waveformExtraction** <Waveform Index>